 This is not to say that Trump is innocent.
 Nobody outside of the Mueller team knows the answer to that question at the moment, and most will accept whatever conclusion Mueller announces at the end of his investigation.
 What it does suggest, though, is that an objective observer would likely agree that Trump is acting like an innocent man fighting against the public perception of his guilt, and those who promote and amplify that perception.
 Whether he’s “acting” like an innocent man remains to be seen, but will be revealed in due time.

 When Trump fired FBI Director James Comey, many speculated it was an overt attempt to undermine the investigation Comey was overseeing on Trump-Russia collusion.
 To those assuming Trump’s guilt, this fit right in with their expectation of how a guilty person would handle Comey.
-That speculation turned to collective certainty when Trump told Lester Hayes of NBC News: “And in fact, when I decided to just do it, I said to myself — I said, you know, this Russia thing with Trump and Russia is a made-up story.
+That speculation turned to collective certainty when Trump told Lester Holt of NBC News: “And in fact, when I decided to just do it, I said to myself — I said, you know, this Russia thing with Trump and Russia is a made-up story.
 It’s an excuse by the Democrats for having lost an election that they should’ve won.”

 Networks, newspapers, pundits, and politicians immediately declared this a presidential gaffe of epic proportions.
 “Here he is, admitting to Lester Holt he fired the director of the FBI because of the Russia investigation.”
 Yet they failed, and continue to fail, to note or consider the context in which Trump issued that seemingly incriminating statement.